schollz/beowulf_ssh_cluster/README.md

 ## Uses

 - Computation.
-This is not the optimal use of a Beowulf cluster since this is supposed to be a cluster of dilapidated computers.
+This is not the optimal use of a Beowulf cluster since this is supposed to be a cluster of antiquated computers.
 The example I've included here is a computational-use though, the computation of the first ten million primes.

 - Web scraping.
 A Beowulf cluster is especially suited for scraping, since the bottleneck is mainly the connection time to the website.
 Thus, the web scraping with a Beowulf cluster will roughly scale with the number of computers (or cores per computers).
 If you do use this for a web scraper you might like to use Tor so you don't get blocked - I've included a code block that utilizes Tor.
 Note, if you do use this as a web scraper, be sure to read the Terms of Service and make sure to follow ```robots.txt``` as some sites do not allow web scraping (and be kind not to overload any servers with thousands of connections per second).